akoz002/web-projects/README.md

 * https://akoz002.github.io/web-projects/portfolio/dist/

 Or you can view the individual projects in the sections below.
 The apps were built with *Parcel* and can be viewed at the links below.
-Source maps were generated and the original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).
+The original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).

 ### React Projects

-Frontend projects implemented with *React* or *React/Redux*.
-These are interactive web apps.
+Interactive web apps implemented with *React* or *React/Redux*.
 The source for each project can be found under `react-projects/<project>/src`.

 * https://akoz002.github.io/web-projects/react-projects/markdown-previewer/dist/
 * https://akoz002.github.io/web-projects/react-projects/drum-machine/dist/